Group 42

-Group 42 (Skupina 42) was a Czech artistic group officially established in 1942 (although its roots date to 1938–1939, forming in 1940).
-The group's activity ceased in 1948, but its influence on Czech literature and Czech art was still evident in further years.
+Group 42 (Skupina 42) was a Czech artistic group officially established on 27 November 1942 (though its roots date to 1938–1939, forming in 1940).
+The group's activity ceased in 1948 when they were banned by the government, but its influence on Czech literature and Czech art was still evident in further years.

-This group was mainly influenced by civilism, cubism, futurism, constructivism, and a bit by surrealism.
-Their work revealed a characteristic fascination with technology, evident in their frequent focus on cities, factories, industry, and machines.
+This group was primarily influenced by civilism, cubism, futurism, constructivism, existentialism, and surrealism, and their work revealed a characteristic fascination with technology, evident in their frequent focus on cities, factories, industry, and machines.
 The human characters are generally common townspeople.